-Consumer protection is addressed several places in California Law.
-In the Insurance Code, a Life and Annuity Consumer Protection Fund is set up and dedicated to protection consumers of life insurance and annuity products in California.
+Consumer protection is usually addressed several places in state law.
+In the Insurance Code, a Life and Annuity Consumer Protection Fund can be set up and dedicated for protection of consumers of life insurance and annuity products in the state.
 This includes educating, responding to consumer inquires, and investigating and prosecuting financial abuse by insurance licensees or those in the business of providing insurance.
-(Section 10127.17)

-Under Section 473 of the Business and Professions Code is created the Joint Committee on Boards, Commissions, and Consumer Protection.
-This committee is an arm of the California State Legislature.
-It is composed of three members each from the Senate and the Assembly.
+In several instances a committee is set up as an arm of the state legislature.
+It is composed of members from both houses of the legislature.
 The committee is charged with review of the various boards and committees created by legislative mandate to serve the public good.
 It evaluates and determines whether a board or regulatory program has demonstrated a public need for continued existence.
 This does not mean that various other entities created by the state must refrain from actively protecting the interest of consumers.
 As noted above, the Insurance Department takes an active role in protecting the insurance-buying public.
 The same is true, for example, of the traveling public.
-The Travel Consumer Restitution Fund is created in order to protect purchasers of air or sea transportation or travel services (Sec 17550.13).
-The Public Utilities Commission also has a Consumer Protection and Safety Division to protect, inspect and evaluate public transportation and utility systems (Section 301, 394).
+A travel restitution fund can be created in order to protect purchasers of air or sea transportation or travel services.
+The Public Utilities Commission often has a Consumer Protection and Safety Division to protect, inspect and evaluate public transportation and utility systems.